 Use the Settings App

 The Settings app is slowly and gradually replacing the Windows control panel.
 As such, it makes sense that this is where you should be able to access any of the newer features added to Windows.
-You can access the Settings app by pressing Windows + I on your keyboard or you can click on the gear icon in the Start menu.
-In Settings, go to Ease of Access > Color & high contrast.
+You can access the Settings app by pressing Windows + I on your keyboard or clicking the gear icon in the Start menu.
+In Settings, go to Ease of Access > Color & High Contrast.
 On the right, you’ll find a toggle labeled, Apply color filter.
-Below this is a drop-down menu labeled Choose a filter with Grayscale as the default option.
+Below is a drop-down menu labeled Choose a filter with Grayscale as the default option.

 How To Apply Color Filter To Your Windows 10 Screen